Banford/filament/README.md

 - Implement some functionality beyond hello world.
 - Check gulp tasks and refine them to produce better dist.
 - Demonstrate how this would work with two 'Single Page Applications' hosted within one app.

+## App Structure

+- Filament - Web project, the main web client application.
+    - Within the 'Apps' folder live the distinct single page apps.
+In this example 'external' represents a single page app available to anonymous users and 'internal' represents a single page app for logged in users.

+## Running the project

+- Restore the Nuget Packages
+- Run npm install
+- Run bower install